 The limit price for market orders will be set in accordance with these bands.
 Limit price will be enforced for new orders and unfilled orders that are left outside of the band will get cancelled.

-The availableBalance formula is displayed below and can be used for balance transfers, withdrawals, or placing new orders.
+The availableBalance can be used for balance transfers, withdrawals, or placing new orders (the formula is displayed below).

 As soon as available balance is about to drop below 0 due to mark price changes of derivatives positions instantly reflected in marketBalance, the following actions will be taken:

-- If availableBalance is still going to be below zero, meaning that initialMargin>marketBalance, all relevant positions with the remaining marketBalance will get liquidated by being taken over into the insurance fund.
+- If availableBalance is still going to be below 0, meaning that maintenanceMargin>marketBalance, all relevant positions with the remaining marketBalance will get liquidated by being taken over into the insurance fund.

 The daily interest rate is calculated as:

-(If bid/ask spread is below 20% and is capped to maxInterest on each side).
+The calculation for daily interest applies if bid/ask spread is below 20% and is capped to maxInterest on each side.

-If the interest rate is 0.01%, and a user has an open short position of 1,000 contracts of BTC-PERP with mark price of 10,000 that values position at 0.1 BTC, interest accumulated in one second will be
+If the daily interest rate is 0.01%, and a user has an open short position of 1,000 contracts of BTC-PERP with mark price of 10,000 that values the position at 0.10 BTC, the interest accumulated in one second is calculated as:

 As soon as accumulated payments exceed the minimal accounting threshold, they are applied to the user’s balance.